microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ![export-header](./media/Export_Headers.png)

-4. Get a new access token if necessary.
+4. Refresh your access token if necessary.

 5. Once everything is set up and ready to go, press **Send** in Postman to initiate the `$export` request.